NeurodataWithoutBorders/nwb-guide/docs/tutorials/single_session.rst

 ^^^^^^^^^^^^^^^^^^
 On the Conversion Preview, Neurosift allows you to explore the structure of the NWB file and ensure the packaged data matches your expectations.

+In particular, take a look at the lefthand metadata table and check that the information provided on the previous pages is present in the NWB file.

 .. figure:: ../assets/tutorials/single/preview-page.png
   :align: center
   :alt: Neurosift preview visualization

+Neurosift can be useful for many other exploration tasks—but this will not be covered in this tutorial.

 Advancing from this page will trigger the full conversion of your data to the NWB format, a process that may take some time depending on the dataset size.